 - Add 4 Tbsp mirin, 2 Tbsp sake, and 4 Tbsp soy sauce, and mix well.

-- Add negi (leek/green onion), bottom part of napa cabbage, shungiku, shirataki, enoki mushrooms, and monkfish.
+- Add negi (leek/green onion), the bottom tough parts of napa cabbage and shungiku, shirataki, enoki mushrooms, and monkfish.

 - Let cook a little longer before you add in tofu and shiitake mushrooms.

 - Once boiling, add leafy parts of napa cabbage and shungiku.
 Cover, and continue to cook for another 7-10 minutes.
 Skim fat and scum using a fine mesh sieve.